valtermro/tolb/README.md

 find test files that may help you to understand each function by showing you some usage examples.

-**Some important notes:**
-* The majority of the functions that deal with "objects" are designed to work with object literals.
-Passing an object that inherits a prototype to these functions can, and probably will, cause unwanted behavior.
+**A quick note**.

-* Some packages are designed to work with a specific datatype.
+Some packages are designed to work with a specific datatype.
 The functions in the `math` package, for example, expect numbers, and the ones in the `string` package expect, well, strings.
 The important thing to note here is that these functions don't test, neither try to cast, the type of their arguments.
 Make sure to pass a